mono/website/docs/about-mono/languages/csharp.md

 -   String interpolation
 -   Using static

-Following C# 7.0 features are supported:
+Following C# 7 features are supported:

 - Tuples
+- Discards
 - Out variables declaration
 - Ref returns and locals
 - Expression-bodied constructors, finalizers and accessors
 - Throw expression
+- Binary Literals
+- Digit Separators
+- Generalized async return types
+- Default literal expressions
+- Non-trailing named arguments
+- ref struct
+- Readonly struct
 - Pattern matching (limited to simple usage)

-If you want to limit the mcs compiler to be a strict 2.0 compiler, use the -langversion:ISO-2 flag, further options are available for each language version.
+If you want to limit the mcs compiler to be a strict 2.0 compiler, use the -langversion:ISO-2 flag, further options are available for each language version, inlcuding minor version starting with version 7.1.

 Experimental features that are being brainstormed for future versions of C# when using `-langversion: experimental` are also available